 Revoking a Device

 Revoking disconnects a device from your Evernote account completely.
-It is unlimited and can be done anytime, even on the Free plan.
 This method is ideal for situations like lost devices or transitioning to new ones.

 Steps to Revoke Access: